 - Advance their career through the acquisition of skills that are highly valued in an international working environment.

-In order to be awarded the Online Diploma, participants are required to participate and succesfully complete 4 out of 6 online courses offered from September 2021 to June 2022 and submit a Final Research Paper by 30 June 2022.
+In order to be awarded the Online Diploma, participants are required to participate and successfully complete 4 out of 6 online courses offered by UNITAR’s Multilateral Diplomacy Programme Unit from 5 September 2022 to 30 June 2023 and submit a Final Research Paper by 30 June 2023.
 All courses last between 4 to 6 weeks.
 The average workload for an individual course is 5 – 8 study hours per week.
-The final requirement to obtain the Online Diploma in Multilateral Diplomacy will be the submission of a research paper.

 Participants may choose from the following courses:

 - Public and Cultural Diplomacy

 - United Nations Protocol

 - Overcoming Negotiation Deadlocks

 All courses build on UNITAR’s wealth of experience in designing and implementing training workshops on diplomacy and multilateral affairs at the country and regional levels. e-Learning provides specific advantages for geographically and time constrained individuals to obtain valuable information for their day-to-day operations and future projects.